dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 1. Fill in the form with the new contact information, and click <label>Add contact</label>.
 1. Go to your domain page.
 1. On the header, click the <label>Domain Names</label> tab, locate the relevant domain, then click the name to access the domain page.
-1. On the domain details page, click the <label>Registration</label> link.
+1. On the domain details page, click the <label>Registration</label> tab on the left side.
 1. On the card displaying the contact information of your domain, click <label>Change Contact</label>.

       <!--- needs screenshot -->